elon-fin-data/lab00-getting-started-git/README.md

 [Deleting Codespaces](https://docs.github.com/en/codespaces/developing-in-a-codespace/deleting-a-codespace)

-The notes below will show you more about git and Github.
+The notes below will show you more about git and Github!

 ## :octocat: Git and GitHub